zeeshanali90233/zeeshanali90233/README.md

 - 👋 Hi, I’m @zeeshanali90233
 - 👀 I’m interested in developing different tech related projects
-- 🌱 I’m currently learning pakistan
+- 🌱 I’m a learner
 - 💞️ I’m looking to collaborate on with other Software Engineers or Web Developers
 - 📫 How to reach me : You can reach me through following:
 -   Email: zeeshanali90233@gmail.com